materials-data-facility/scythe/docs/source/contributor-guide.rst

 Setting up development environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-MaterialsIO makes use of the `Poetry <https://python-poetry.org/docs/>`_ project to manage
+Scythe makes use of the `Poetry <https://python-poetry.org/docs/>`_ project to manage
 dependencies and packaging.
-To install the latest version of MaterialsIO, first install poetry
+To install the latest version of Scythe, first install poetry
 following `their documentation <https://python-poetry.org/docs/#installation>`_.
 Once that's
-done, clone/download the MaterialsIO repository locally from
+done, clone/download the Scythe repository locally from
-`Github <https://github.com/materials-data-facility/MaterialsIO/>`_.
+`Github <https://github.com/materials-data-facility/Scythe/>`_.
 Change into that directory
 and run ``poetry install`` (it would be a good idea to create a new virtual environment for your
 project first too, so as to not mix dependencies with your system environment).